 The Indian Air Force opted for the Canberra and paid for it in hard currency.
 Two squadrons were equipped with the Canberra.
 The Plane generally had a crew of 2, one of who was the navigator.
 It could also carry 4 X 2000 Lb bombs and had a bombing sight that allowed precision bombing.

-Low of the Canberra with the IAF
+The Canberra with the IAF

 The IAF put the Canberra for varied uses.
 One of these was missions for photo recce of enemy countries air installations.
 The Canberra had a ceiling of over 50,000 ft and as such could fly undetected.
-It had a powerful camera that could take high resolution photographs.
+It had a powerful camera that could take high-resolution photographs.

-In 1959 a secret mission was approved by the defence Minister Krishna Menon to photograph Pakistan airfields and hangers in the Punjab.
+In 1959 a secret mission was approved by the Defense Minister Krishna Menon to photograph Pakistan airfields and hangers in the Punjab.
 This information was vital for the IAF to plan any counter to the PAF.
 The mission was to take just about 10 minutes as the Pakistan Punjab borders India and their airfields at Sargodha, Lahore and Sialkot were close to India.

 The Canberra photo recce version took off from an Indian forward airfield on this mission.
 The plane was piloted by squadron leader Sengupta and the Navigator was Flight Lieutenant Rampal.
 The plan though top secret had been leaked to the PAF by a senior officer of the IAF, who was in a honey trap with Pakistan Muslim girl spy.